christophermoverton/MusicPy/README.md

 test8.py provides working example in sourcing midi data, for example, by artist_terms and artist_terms_weights you'll need lmd_matched_h5, lmd_matched, and match_scores.json files from link also installed in your download path...adjust your paths in script as necessary

-I use Anaconda3 for package installations on...just remember to set your compiler target to said Anaconda source in Visual Studio Code see... https://code.visualstudio.com/docs/python/environments
+I use Anaconda3 for package installations on...just remember to set your compiler target to said Anaconda environment in Visual Studio Code see... https://code.visualstudio.com/docs/python/environments